Daniel-Abrecht/videoportal/README.md

 ## Other things

-This is a responsive, interactive, completely javascript free website.
 It can also be added to the desktop of android devices, in which cases it will appear almost like a real app.